CenterForMedicalGeneticsGhent/Hopla/Internship/readme.md

-# Hopla
+# Hopla without visualization in html format

-In this R scripts, visualization is optional and the outputs used for visualization are exported in csv format.
+In this R script, visualization is optional and the outputs used for visualization are exported in csv format.

 ## Input files